 The Company sources its products primarily from foreign contract manufacturers, with the largest concentration being in China.
-Difficulties encountered by these suppliers, such as the instability inherent in operating within an authoritarian political structure, could halt or disrupt production and shipment of the Company's products.
+Difficulties encountered by these suppliers, such as fires, accidents, natural disasters, outbreaks of infectious diseases (including the COVID-19 outbreak) and the instability inherent in operating within an authoritarian political structure, could halt or disrupt production and shipment of the Company's products.
 The Chinese government could make allegations against the Company of corruption or antitrust violations, or could adopt regulations related to the manufacture of products within China, including quotas, duties, taxes and other charges or restrictions on the exportation of goods produced in China.
 Alternatively, the U.S. government could impose similar actions on the importation of goods manufactured in China.
 Any of these actions could result in an increase in the cost of the Company's products.
 Also, an arbitrary strengthening of the Chinese currency versus the U.S. Dollar could increase the prices at which the Company purchases finished goods.
-Any event causing a disruption of the flow of products manufactured on behalf of the Company, whether within the Chinese interior or at the point of embarkation, could result in delays in the receipt of the Company's inventory and an increase in the cost of the Company's products.
 In addition, changes in U.S. customs procedures or delays in the clearance of goods through customs could result in the Company being unable to deliver goods to customers in a timely manner or the potential loss of sales altogether.
 The occurrence of any of these events could adversely affect the Company's profitability.